Youth voter turnout in Georgia runoffs shows signs of sustained enthusiasm post-November

 Tok the Vote

-In between videos about online dating, memes and fashion tips, 19-year-old TikTok influencer Mona Swain has been regularly reminding her 1.4 million followers about the role of the Senate in helping Biden enact progressive changes such as student loan debt relief.
+In between videos about online dating, memes and fashion tips, 19-year-old TikTok influencer Mona Swain has been regularly reminding her 1.4 million followers about the role of the Senate in helping Biden enact liberal changes such as student loan debt relief.

 In a recent video, for example, the Georgia-based influencer wears a reindeer antler hair band and walks to a mailbox to submit her absentee ballot while lip-syncing to a Megan Thee Stallion song.
 “GET OUT THERE AND VOTE GEORGIA!!!!!” the video caption reads.